hotosm/osm-fieldwork/docs/basemapper.md

 Generate a basemap for the Topo imagery source using sqlitedb format.
  Additionally, the `-d` option specifies directory name for the title cache; /tiles/test.
 This is useful if you want to use the tile cache for other programs or update it later.

     ./basemapper.py -z 12-19 -b test.geojson -o test.sqlitedb -s topo -d /tiles/tests

+## More examples of using Basemapper.py

+### Example 4: Convert an ODK form with default settings

+    python Basemapper.py input_form.xml

+In this example, the script will use default settings for zoom levels, boundary, tile cache, output file name, and imagery source to generate a map output.
+The input file is `input_form.xml`.

+### Example 5: Set custom zoom levels and imagery source

+    python Basemapper.py -z 12-16 -s google input_form.xml

+In this example, the `-z` option sets the zoom levels to 12-16, and the `-s` option sets the imagery source to Google.
+The input file is `input_form.xml`.
+The other options, such as boundary, tile cache, and output file name, will use their default settings.

+### Example 5: Set custom boundary and output file name

+    python Basemapper.py -b "25.5, -122.8, 37.5, -118.3" -o my_map.html input_form.xml

+In this example, the `-b` option sets the boundary to "25.5, -122.8, 37.5, -118.3", which defines the southwest and northeast corners of the map.
+The `-o` option sets the output file name to "my_map.html".
+The input file is `input_form.xml`.
+The other options, such as zoom levels, tile cache, and imagery source, will use their default settings.

+### Example 6: Enable verbose output

+    python Basemapper.py -v input_form.xml

+In this example, the `-v` option enables verbose output.
+The input file is `input_form.xml`.
+The other options, such as zoom levels, boundary, tile cache, output file name, and imagery source, will use their default settings.

+### Example 7: Set custom tile cache and imagery source

+    python Basemapper.py -t /path/to/tile/cache -s bing input_form.xml

+In this example, the `-t` option sets the top level directory for the tile cache to "/path/to/tile/cache", and the `-s` option sets the imagery source to Bing.
+The input file is `input_form.xml`.
+The other options, such as zoom levels, boundary, and output file name, will use their default settings.

+### Example 8: Set custom verbose output and imagery source

+    python Basemapper.py -v -s ersi input_form.xml

+In this example, the `-v` option enables verbose output, and the `-s` option sets the imagery source to ersi.
+The input file is `input_form.xml`.
+The other options, such as zoom levels, boundary, tile cache, and output file name, will use their default settings.

 ## Benefits